The advantages of driving for multiple delivery companies

 Why choose INSHUR?

 Of course, the benefit of INSHUR cover is that no matter who you choose to work for (or how many), you’re covered.
-If you’re interested in food or parcel delivery, our courier insurance protects you for personal use, or if you want to drive private hire and pick up some delivery shifts while also using your car for personal use, our private hire policy could be right for you.
+If you’re interested in working for fast food or parcel carrier services, our courier insurance protects you for personal use, or if you want to drive private hire and pick up some shifts while also using your car for personal use, our private hire policy could be right for you.

 Sources